facuga7van/sistoTechTest/README.md

 # Restaurant Statistics Web Application

-This project is a technical test to develop a web application for displaying restaurant reservation statistics.
+This project is a technical test to develop a web application for displaying restaurant statistics.
 The application is designed to manage and visualize data efficiently using a structured tech stack.

 ## Features
 - View daily and total reservation statistics for a specific restaurant.